 The course emphasizes discussion, writing and collaborative problem-solving.
 Students are expected to contribute their ideas to discussions of the course readings, and to develop and defend their interpretations of these works both orally and in essays.
-In the Salon Project, students research an important Enlightenment thinker and act out a dinner party in character.
-Other collaborative projects include giving Machiavellian advice to a king, debating the effects of the Industrial Revolution through a set of interlinked blogs, and investigating the motives and effects of imperialism through a simulation game.
+In the Summit Project, students research an important Enlightenment thinker and act out a dinner party in character.
+Other projects include crafting infographics to tell visual stories synthesizing historical developments, analyzing the effects of the Industrial Revolution through TED-style talks published online, and exploring literary movements and philosophies through creative writing.
 Work in this course continues to emphasize building skills such as editing written work, note-taking from reading assignments, close reading of literary texts and historical documents, and researching.

 AMERICAN CIVILIZATION(Grade 11; 2 credits)

 American Civilization is a team taught interdisciplinary course that integrates the study of American literature, history and philosophy to illuminate the American experience.
 The course is taught in a predominantly chronological order, and each unit engages students in discussions of readings in literature, history and philosophy to identify the salient features and main issues of American life.